The Portsmouth Grammar School: History

 In 1732, William Smith, a former Mayor of Portsmouth and previously the garrison physician, died and left his estate to Christ Church, Oxford.
 His will contained instructions to build a new school in Portsmouth and thus, The Portsmouth Grammar School was founded.
 The will of the founder is reflected to this day in that two Governors continue to be nominated by Christ Church.
 The school also retains its naval links, with the Second Sea Lord nominating one further Governor.
 In 1926, the school moved from its Victorian premises to Cambridge Barracks.
 The school was hit by bombs during the Second World War.

 In 1976, with the removal of the Direct Grant, it stopped being a grammar school under the Tripartite System, though it kept the term as part of its name and at the same time began to accept female pupils.
 The school colours are red, black and gold, and the school motto is Praemia Virtutis Honores (English: Honours are the rewards of virtue).
 The current Headmaster is Mr David Wickes, replacing Dr Anne Cotton.
 The school spent £6 million on a new Science building in 2011.

 Academic performance

 In 2004, the school came 67 out of 100 in a Guardian list of Top independent schools' UCAS scores, There was an average AS/A level point score of 939.1 in 2009.
+In 2026, the school ranked as the joint 179th best independent school in England in The Times' table of Best Private Schools.
+This was based off A level and GCSE performance for the 2025 academic year.
+In that year at A level, 60.5% of the grades achieved were A*/A. At GCSE, 62.8% of achieved grades were 7,8, and 9s.